Artificial Intelligence expert Demis Hassabis to deliver first annual Rothschild Foundation Lecture

 The Rothschild Foundation is pleased to announce that Demis Hassabis, co-founder and CEO of DeepMind, a neuroscience-inspired artificial intelligence (AI) company, will deliver the first annual Rothschild Foundation Lecture at the Royal Academy of Arts on 17th September 2018.

-Hassabis will draw on his eclectic experience as an AI researcher, neuroscientist and videogame designer to consider the potential of cutting-edge AI research for scientific discovery.
+Hassabis will draw on his eclectic experience as an AI researcher, neuroscientist and videogame designer to discuss the implications of cutting-edge AI research for creativity and scientific discovery.
 He will also share some of DeepMind’s recent breakthroughs and the unique research and management culture that he has pioneered at the company.
 The talk will be followed by a conversation and Q&A with the Royal Academy’s Artistic Director, Tim Marlow.

 Demis Hassabis © DeepMind